 4. Always Ship on Time

 The buyer also needs to be provided with tracking, which is part of the evaluation for Star Seller as well.
-Proving on time shipping and the tracking information will help build that trust with your customer.
+Proving on-time shipping and tracking information will help build that trust with your customer.
 This results in customer satisfaction.

 To receive a Star Seller badge, Etsy wants to see that 95% of your orders were processed and shipped on time.
 If you have a small shop, basically this means every single order needs to be processed and shipped on time otherwise you can’t receive this badge.